renebarto/baremetal/doc/01-setting-up-for-development.md

 For building on Windows, download [this version](https://developer.arm.com/-/media/Files/downloads/gnu/13.2.rel1/binrel/arm-gnu-toolchain-13.2.rel1-mingw-w64-i686-aarch64-none-elf.zip?rev=01c03590412e49d495c78b9f979fd21c&hash=BC02BCAA3B72FF2472AAB83ECBE4F27C).
 Be careful to use the aarch64 version (64 bit), for target none-elf (baremetal).
 Using the none-linux-gnu version will enable you to build against Linux, however that is not what we need.

-The best way to do install on Windows is to create a directory with a short path, say `D:\Toolchains`, and place the unzipped files in a folder underneath this directory.
+The best way to install on Windows is to create a directory with a short path, say `D:\Toolchains`, and place the unzipped files in a folder underneath this directory.
 Then make sure to add the path to the compiler, etc. to the environment (PATH) at system level, so in this case `D:\Toolchains\arm-gnu-toolchain-13.2.Rel1-mingw-w64-i686-aarch64-none-elf\bin`:

 <img src="images/env-before.png" alt="Environment edit" width="500"/>